Working of a Servlet

 Flow of Servlet Execution

-• The request is sent to the webserver by the client.
+• The client sends the request to the webserver.

-• The request is passed to the corresponding servlet by the webserver.
+• Then, the request is passed to the corresponding servlet by the webserver.

-• The servlet processes the request and generates a response in the form of output.
+• Then, the servlet processes the request and generates a response in the form of output.

-• The servlet sends the response back to the webserver.
+• Then, the servlet sends the response back to the webserver.

-• The response is sent back to the client by the web server and the client browser displays it on the screen.
+• Then, the response is sent back to the client by the web server and the client browser displays it on the screen.

 How Servlet handles the request ?